elenichas/book-search-python-flask/README.md

 ## Usage

--Enter your search criteria (title, author, ISBN, or publication year) in the form fields.
+- Enter your search criteria (title, author, ISBN, or publication year) in the form fields.
--Click the "Search" button to query the Google Books API.
+- Click the "Search" button to query the Google Books API.
--View the results in the table below the search form.
+- View the results in the table below the search form.
--You can sort the results by clicking on the table headers for Title, Published Year, and Description.
+- You can sort the results by clicking on the table headers for Title, Published Year, and Description.
 The arrow will indicate whether the sorting is ascending (▲) or descending (▼).

 ## API Integration
 The app uses the Google Books API to fetch book data based on search criteria.